What Does it Mean to be a Licensed Drone Operator?

-If you are looking at hiring a drone operator for any commercial reason, then you will see that drone operators need to be licensed by the Civil Aviation Authority.
-This is the legal requirement in the UK and it’s vital that anyone that you hire to carry out work on your behalf meets this criteria.
+If you are looking at hiring a drone operator for any commercial reason, then you will see that drone operators need to be certified (often incorrectly referred to as licensed) by the Civil Aviation Authority (CAA).

-So when you see that your drone operator is Licensed, you can be sure that they have worked hard to obtain this qualification and will stick to the highest standards in order to retain it.
+So when you see that your drone operator is has a PfCO or GVC, you can be sure that they have worked hard to obtain this qualification and will stick to the highest standards in order to retain it.

 2020-06-27T15:41:46+00:00June 5th, 2020|Comments Off on Thermal Imaging and Building Inspections

 Thermal Imaging has many applications and the construction industry is beginning to harness its potential by using it during both construction and renovation processes to find faults and to establish compatibility with environmental standards.
 Roof inspections are a key component of this and the attachment of [...]

 2020-06-27T10:21:56+00:00June 2nd, 2020|Comments Off on Drone Uses at Solid Waste Disposal Facilities